sowcow/blog/content/posts/dracula.md

 ---

 Classy and light cinema.
 It seems that the movie originates the catchlights effect used so creatively since then.
-Anyway, it is imaginative movie but without being "in your eyes" or trying to be overpowering.
+Anyway, it is imaginative, maybe even stimulating movie but without being "in your eyes" or trying to be overpowering.